zhaojj2209/tp/docs/DeveloperGuide.md

 The `ModelManager` has the following fields:
 * three `FilteredList` fields which point to the same `ObservableList` obtained from `FinanceTracker::getTransactionList`.
 The `Predicate` fields in the three `FilteredList` fields are set such that:
-    * `filteredTransactions` shows a view of all `Transaction` objects
+    * `filteredTransactions` shows a view of all `Transaction` objects.
-    * `filteredExpenses` shows a view of all `Transaction` objects of type `Expense`
+    * `filteredExpenses` shows a view of all `Transaction` objects of type `Expense`.
-    * `filteredIncomes` shows a view of all `Transaction` objects of type `Income`
+    * `filteredIncomes` shows a view of all `Transaction` objects of type `Income`.

-    The motivation behind having three lists is due to the fact that there are three tabs in the user interface, each having its own list while at the same time retrieving data from the same transaction list.
+    The motivation behind having three lists is due to the fact that there are three tabs in the user interface which display transactions, each having its own list while at the same time retrieving data from the same transaction list.
 * two `ObservableList` fields, `castFilteredExpenses` and `castFilteredIncomes` that contain the same objects as that in `filteredExpenses` and `filteredIncomes` respectively.
 This is so that the UI can automatically update when the values in the two lists change.
 * two `FilteredList` fields, `FilteredBookmarkExpenses` and `FilteredBookmarkIncomes` that point to the `ObservableList`s obtained from `FinanceTracker::getBookmarkExpenseList` and `FinanceTracker::getBookmarkIncomeList` respectively.
 * a `MonthlyBudget` field which is the same as the `MonthlyBudget` stored in `FinanceTracker`.